-Me et the eligibility requirements.
-Rea ad the Certification Handbook.
-Obt ain the appropriate preparation materials.
-Pre pare for the exam.
-CPSS exam candidates only- omit application for CPSS certification Sub omit required documentation. " A photocopy (front/back) of your CPR/ AED certification. " Official transcript and other documentation depending on eligibility requirements.
-Reg gister for the exam online. " For CPSS exam candidates, an approved application is required prior to registering for the exam. " You will receive an email confirmation that you are at thorized to take the exam and scheduling instructions within 2 - 3 business days of registration. " Once registered, you have 120 days to schedule and complete the exam. $$ " Schedule your exam appointment with Pearson VUE e the exam (passing is a scaled score of 70 each exam). " You will receive your exam results immediately following the exam. " Passing candidates are not certified until all eligibility requirements are completed within the allotted time frame. intain your certification by keeping your knowledge I skills up-to-date with continuing education. " Be sure to recertify at the end of each three-year recertification period.
+- □ Meet the eligibility requirements. - □ Read the Certification Handbook. - □ Obtain the appropriate preparation materials. - □ Prepare for the exam. - □ For CPSS exam candidates only submit application for CPSS certification - □ Submit required documentation. - " A photocopy (front/back) of your CPR/ AED certification. - " Official transcript and other documentation depending on eligibility requirements. - □ Register for the exam online. - " For CPSS exam candidates, an approved application is required prior to registering for the exam. - " You will receive an email confirmation that you are authorized to take the exam and scheduling instructions within 2 3 business days of registration. - " Once registered, you have 120 days to schedule and complete the exam. - " Schedule your exam appointment with Pearson VUE. - □ Take the exam (passing is a scaled score of 70 for each exam). - " You will receive your exam results immediately following the exam. - " Passing candidates are not certified until all eligibility requirements are completed within the allotted time frame. - □ Maintain your certification by keeping your knowledge and skills up-to-date with continuing education. - " Be sure to recertify at the end of each three-year recertification period.